FAQs about careers in the allied health professions

 This page has some frequently asked questions about careers in the allied health professions.

-Allied health professionals provide treatment and help rehabilitate adults and children who are ill, have disabilities or special needs, to live life as fully as possible.
-They often manage their own caseloads.
+Allied health professionals make a difference to the lives of thousands every day.
+As an important part of the NHS team, they provide treatment and help rehabilitate adults and children who are ill, have disabilities or special needs, to live life as fully as possible.
+They have a lot of responsibility and often manage their own caseloads.

 For more information about the profession and the training, explore the career that interests you: